Webinar Popup Cancel button

 • Assortments of similar products

-Here are the guidelines for conventional and alternate labeling of your cosmetics:
+Here are the guidelines for conventional and alternate labeling for your cosmetic products:

 Leaflets or padded sheets are off-package label holders that must be used only when the labeling surface area is insufficient and can’t include product information according to the regulations stated above.

-The labeling requirements of leaflets and padded sheets is as follows:
+The labeling requirements for leaflets and padded sheets are as follows:

 1. They must be identical and contain the ingredient declaration for all products sold.